openequella/openequella.github.io/tutorials/reporting/SchemaDesign.md

 -   Developers don't have to know much SQL - which means the don't have to care about the physical SQL representation and can easily model data that is difficult to query by hand.

-EQUELLA schema peculiarities
+openEQUELLA schema peculiarities
 ============================

 -   **Language Strings**
-    -   EQUELLA supports internationalised strings (i18n strings), which means that you can specify multiple different textual versions of the same string for multiple languages.
+    -   openEQUELLA supports internationalised strings (i18n strings), which means that you can specify multiple different textual versions of the same string for multiple languages.
     -   It's very flexible but a pain to query as it involves doing an SQL join over another table.
-99% of EQUELLA users never use multiple languages, so this flexibility is just added complexity usually.
+99% of openEQUELLA users never use multiple languages, so this flexibility is just added complexity usually.
 -   **"Base entities"**
-    -   EQUELLA internally represents many of the entities such as Collections, Schemas, Workflows etc.. using a base class which contains many common attributes such as owner, data modified, name and description etc..
+    -   openEQUELLA internally represents many of the entities such as Collections, Schemas, Workflows etc.. using a base class which contains many common attributes such as owner, data modified, name and description etc..
     -   Unfortunately we carried this through to the database level which means that all these attributes are stored in the "`base_entity`" table, generally requiring you to do an extra SQL join.
 -   **Reusing of generic column names for different purposes**
     -   In particular our `attachment` and `audit_log_entry` tables contain columns such as data1, data2, value1, value2 etc.. which have different meanings depending on what other columns contain.